weirdyang/sgsew-mysql-backend/readme.md

 1. Run `npm install`

-2. create a .env file in the root folder with the following:
+2. create a .env file in the root folder with the following ([ref](https://www.npmjs.com/package/dotenv)):

 ```
 DB_HOST=<db host>